Why It Matters to Us

 We believe face-to-face interactions with landowners build trust and open channels for future dialogue and we are looking forward to resuming in person events in 2022.
 During 2021, we maintained our commitment to open communication channels by increasing the frequency of our mass outreach and ensuring our landowner hotline was available.

 We send correspondence to landowners to ensure these critical stakeholders understand what to expect throughout the lifecycle of our operations in their area and we send targeted correspondence to select landowners to provide updates on relevant projects.

 tracking and responding to concerns

-We offer several avenues for landowners to contact us.
-We manage a hotline number and maintain a dedicated webpage to provide landowners with an opportunity to easily voice concerns and ask questions.
-We promote the use of the hotline number by communicating relevant information during in-person meetings, on company business cards and on the EQT website.
+Landowners can contact EQT through several avenues.
+We maintain a hotline number and a dedicated webpage to provide landowners with an opportunity to easily voice concerns and ask questions.
+We promote the use of the hotline during in-person and virtual meetings, through email correspondence, on company business cards, and on our corporate website.

 Landowner matters are communicated to our Vice President, Land, who reports directly to our Chief Executive Officer.
 Relevant topics on landowner relations are communicated to the Board of Directors on a regular basis.
 Our management team also reviews aggregate information on the types and volumes of calls we receive from landowners on a weekly basis.

-We must request certain personal information from landowners for legal and tax purposes, and we work to protect their privacy by maintaining systems to handle incoming information and prevent breaches.
-We strategically limit the number of employees who manage landowner data, and employees who do handle sensitive information are required to complete relevant training.
+We must request certain personal information from landowners for legal and tax purposes and we work to protect their privacy by maintaining systems that handle incoming information and are designed to prevent breaches.
+We strategically limit the number of employees who manage landowner data and employees who do handle sensitive information are required to complete relevant training.

 How We Are Doing